Atha-Dzaky/OmniRetail-AI/README.md

 ## 📋 Executive Summary

-**OmniRetail AI** is an agentic data-analysis chatbot that lets non-technical users query an e-commerce sales warehouse (Amazon + International platforms, products, expenses) in **natural language** — and get back a SQL result table, an auto-generated chart, and a written business insight.
+**OmniRetail AI** is an advanced data-analysis chatbot that lets non-technical users query an e-commerce sales warehouse (Amazon + International platforms, products, expenses) in **natural language** — returning a SQL result table, an auto-generated chart, and a written business insight.

+Unlike traditional document-based RAG, this project implements **Advanced Agentic RAG for Structured Data**, orchestrating a dynamic workflow that translates intent into executable code.
+It creatively combines three distinct AI topics into one cohesive product: **Natural Language Processing** (Text-to-SQL), **Generative Data Visualization** (Autonomous Python execution), and **Enterprise LLMOps**.

-The system is built as a **3-node LangGraph pipeline** (SQL Agent → Python Agent → Insight Node) orchestrated behind a FastAPI backend, powered by **Groq** for sub-second LLM inference and traced end-to-end with **LangSmith** for cost, latency, and quality evaluation.
+The system is built as a **3-node LangGraph pipeline** (SQL Agent → Python Agent → Insight Node) orchestrated behind a robust **FastAPI** backend, powered by **Groq** for sub-second LLM inference, and traced end-to-end with **LangSmith** for granular cost, latency, and quality evaluation.

 Key outcomes: